jlehikoinen/jlehikoinen.github.io/md/video_and_photo_management.md

     - clones Dropbox photo and video folders to external disk using `rsync`
     - runs `create_thumbnails.zsh` script that creates thumbnails of videos
     - runs Swift command line tool `DboxMediaHelper` that creates a json file of photo and video metadata
-- Apache web server running on Mac mini
+- Apache web server running on a Mac mini
 - Custom Apple TV app for displaying photos and videos

 ### create_thumbnails.zsh